 The interconnected bulk water supply network is particularly important in times of drought, or where water quality issues or required maintenance affect part of the network.
-We can change the source of local water supplies, maximising production and reservoir supplies in one area to supplement or replace supplies in another.
-Our water grid means we can change water supply sources and move water to where it’s needed most.
+We can change the source of local water supplies, maximising production and reservoir supplies in one area to supplement supplies in another.
+Our water grid means we can change water supply sources and move water around the region.
+The water grid can supplement, but not completely replace local water supplies.

 The network includes: